featherbear/UNSW-COMP6441/blog/__hugo/content/post/shoplifting-prevention.md

 _Though, are these policies ever really enforced these days_

 # Product Security
 * **Electronic Article Surveillance**
 There are many different types of EAS systems that utilise a whole range of different technologies.
 &nbsp;
 One of such systems use **electro-acoustic technology** which causes a tag to resonate an inaudible tone which sensors can detect.
 When the tag comes into the magnetic field created by the security checkpoints, a metallic strip inside the tag vibrates.
-_To circumvent this system, you could get a really powerful magnet to deform the strip, or to even hold it in place while you walk out..._
+_(To circumvent this system, you could get a really powerful magnet to deform the strip, or to even hold it in place while you walk out...)_
 &nbsp;

 * **Security Chains**
 A physical tether of a product to the store.
 Often these chains are additionally armed with an alarm that sounds when disconnected.
+&nbsp;
 But there are issues with this, discussed [in this post](../security-everywhere-jb-hifi-bing-lee-raids#what-went-wrong)

 * **Cabinets**